When

 in front of the passenger.
 E.R.A. offers both layouts, and will install

-a glove box in a competition dash if you want one. | What kind of signal-light wand do you
+a glove box in a competition dash if you want one.

 use?
 The car is set up to use either a